Masmiseim36/nxpSDK/middleware/tfm/tf-m/docs/design_docs/dual-cpu/communication_prototype_between_nspe_and_spe_in_dual_core_systems.rst

 directly returned from the dedicated TF-M RPC PSA client call handlers.
 Therefore, the return value can be directly replied in mailbox handling process.

-A compile flag should be defined to enable replying routine via mailbox in dual-core scenario during building.
+A compile flag may be defined to enable replying routine via mailbox in dual-core scenario during building.

 Replying routine for psa_connect(), psa_call() and psa_close()